Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Success probability of GHZ state generation

 Here we show the calculation of the success probability of four-partite GHZ state generation.
 As we mentioned before, distribution process in the direct transmission method, which is our reference, records a success if all photons arrive at the end stations.
 Therefore, the success probability is $\eta^4$.

-In our scheme, GHZ state is generated when we get the target detection pattern from single photon detectors.
-According to \cite{shimizughz}, this probability is
+In our scheme, GHZ states are generated when we get the target detection pattern from single photon detectors.
+According to Ref.~\cite{shimizughz}, this probability is

-where $m$ is the number of photons which is lost in the fiber.
-Equation (\ref{spcsghz}) takes into account the situation when photon loss can occur.
+where $m$ is the number of photons which is lost in the fiber, and $N$ is the number of the nodes.
+Equation.~(\ref{spcsghz}) takes into account the situation when photon loss can occur.
 Specifically, we get the target detection pattern, with probabilities

-with the number of photons lost indicated by the the subscript.
-From (\ref{spcsghz}) and (\ref{spcsghzr}), the rates-parameters of the noisy GHZ state taken into account in the paper $\alpha_{GHZ}, \beta_i$ are given by
+with the number of photons lost indicated by the subscript.
+From Eq.(\ref{spcsghz}) and Eq.(\ref{spcsghzr}), the rates-parameters of the noisy GHZ state taken into account in the paper $p, r_i$ are given by